dewacandra4/Mini-Project/README.md

 The included data provider use [ra-data-json-server](https://github.com/marmelab/react-admin/tree/master/packages/ra-data-json-server).
 It fits REST APIs powered by [JSON Server](https://github.com/typicode/json-server), such as [JSONPlaceholder](https://jsonplaceholder.typicode.com/).

-You'll find an `.env` file at the project root that includes a `VITE_JSON_SERVER_URL` variable.
-Set it to the URL of your backend.
+In the project root, you'll discover an .env file containing a `VITE_JSON_SERVER_URL` variable.
+Set this variable to the URL of your backend

 ## Usage